Azure-Samples/azure-search-python-samples/Quickstart/CONTRIBUTING.md

-# Contributing to the Python quickstart for Azure Search
+# Contributing to Azure Cognitive Search samples

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us